student@hack3rs:~/learning$ ls -R modules/

 Frameworks and Feeds (Decision-Making for Defenders)

-This track teaches how to prioritize work, build a practical baseline, structure operations with NIST CSF, map detections using MITRE ATT&CK, and learn tools deeply from vendor/community documentation.
-It fits between core modules and advanced tool usage because it improves judgment, not just command knowledge.
+How to prioritize work, build a practical baseline, structure operations with NIST CSF, map detection gaps with MITRE ATT&CK, and get real depth from vendor docs.
+This sits between core modules and advanced tooling because it improves judgment — not just command count.